worship format and original content: Rev. Kathryn M. Schreiber (c) 2021

 YouTube Music Videos: search by title AND one of the authors for best results

-(Chalice) The Chalice Hymnal and (New Century) The New Century Hymnal, among other worship publications, have suspended copyright restrictions during the coronavirus pandemic.
+(Chalice) The Chalice Hymnal and (New Century) The New Century Hymnal, among other worship publications, suspended copyright restrictions early during the coronavirus pandemic.
+Permission may shift as conditions change.
+Please observe ethical use of resources and follow your platforms publishing requirements.

 Donation for Use of Content: Due to the current coronavirus pandemic this content is offered free.
-However, you may express your gratitude financially by supporting a retreat center or another place where you have found solace and rest for your soul.
+However, as racism and injustice are still very much with us, please offer your support through prayer, affirmation, and donation to a non-profit that teaches a nonviolence way of dismantling racism.
 If you’d like to support the congregation I serve as pastor – Berkeley Chinese Community Church – we’d be most grateful for your support.
 Please send checks to: BCCC UCC, 2117 Acton Street, Berkeley, CA 94702, Attn: Diane Huie, Treasurer.
 Thank you!

 Living Liturgies: www.inthebiglove.com; Facebook: “Living Liturgies”; YouTube: “Kathryn Schreiber”